panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 By default, an ES module can import only JavaScript code.

 Thanks to the JSON modules proposal you can import JSON content directly into an ES module.
-This is done by using an import assertion right after the import statement:
+Just use an import assertion right after the import statement:

 ```javascript
 import jsonContent from "./file.json" assert { type: "json" };